Galois covers of the open p-adic disc: A Criterion for Good Reduction and the Oort Conjecture

+Conversely, assume that the Ring Specific Local Oort Conjecture holds, and suppose that $M|L$ is a $C$-Galois extension.
+Apply the field of norms to obtain a $C$-Galois extension $X_K(M)|X_K(L)$, corresponding to a $C$-Galois cover $Y_k\rightarrow D_k$ with $Y_k\cong \textrm{Spec}(k[[t]])$.
+Let $Y\rightarrow D$ be a smooth lifting of $Y_k$.
+Then by Proposition $\ref{arithcrit}$, conditions 1-3 of the Arithmetic Form are satisfied for the cover $Y\rightarrow D$, so the Arithmetic Form of the Ring Specific Local Oort Conjecture holds.~$ $ \end{proof}

-\begin{remark} It can be shown by standard techniques of model theory that the Ring Specific Oort Conjecture over $\overline{\mathbb{F}}_p$ implies the Ring Specific Oort Conjecture over $k$, where $k$ is an arbitrary algebraically closed field of characteristic $p$. \end{remark}
+\begin{rem} It can be shown by standard techniques of model theory that the Ring Specific Local Oort Conjecture over $\overline{\mathbb{F}}_p$ implies the Ring Specific Local Oort Conjecture over $k$, where $k$ is an arbitrary algebraically closed field of characteristic $p$. \end{rem}